pekwm/pekwm/doc/configuration.md

 }
 ```

-Multiple actions can be given for one keypress.
+Multiple actions can be drawn from one keypress.
 The actions are
 separated from each other with a semicolon:

 ```